UNC-Libraries/SCTS-Documentation/How-to-Proceed.md

 **Removing Items for Conservation Treatment**

-Consult the <a href="https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/Preservation-and-Conservation-Services.md">Preservation and Conservation Services (P&CS) + Special Collections Technical Services Archival (TS-Archival) Workflow</a> to learn more about how to send materials to P&CS.
+Consult the <a href="https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/Preservation-and-Conservation-Services.md">Preservation and Conservation Services (P&CS) + Special Collections Technical Services Archival (TS-Archival) Workflow</a> to learn more about when and how to send materials to P&CS.

 ## What You Can Do